1767 Assistant Director of Alumni Activities

 Education: A Bachelor's degree is required.

-Experience: At least three years of successful experience as a staff professional is required; experience in alumni relations, public relations, or a related field preferred.
-Previous successful experience in originating, implementing, and managing special events is required.
-Experience in writing, editing, and the development of promotional materials for publications and events is required.
-Professional experience using electronic communications such as email, social media, and web communications is preferred.
+Experience: At least two years of successful professional experience is required, preferably in alumni relations or a related field.
+Previous successful experience managing volunteers and special events is required.
+Experience writing, editing, and developing promotional materials for publications and events is preferred.

-Skills: Strong oral and written communication skills are required, with public speaking skills preferred.
-Writing, editing, research and proofreading skills are required.
-Demonstrated ability in motivating volunteers is preferred.
-Excellent interpersonal skills are required.
-Computer literacy, particularly in word processing and using databases, is required.
-Requires the ability to work independently with minimal supervision and follow through on projects or work assignments.
-Must be detail-oriented.
+Skills: Exceptional interpersonal skills are required.
+Outstanding verbal and written communication skills are required, with excellent public speaking skills.
+Writing, editing, and proofreading skills are required.
+Demonstrated ability to work effectively with volunteers is required.
+Must be a self-starter committed to follow through.
+Computer literacy, particularly in word processing and using internet resources and databases is required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
-Internet familiarity, navigation, and web page maintenance skills are preferred.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-1. Involves alumni and friends with the University by assisting with coordination of the alumni chapter network and providing support to their activities by organizing meetings and social activities.
+1. Engages alumni and friends with the University by assisting with coordination of the alumni regional network and providing support to their activities by organizing meetings and social activities.

 2. Plans and organizes alumni events and reunions during Homecoming by working with the Homecoming Committee and the Executive Director of Alumni Relations.